risawitama/verbose-potato/README.md

-## What do you get when you cross a snowman with a vampire?
-Frostbite.
+## I was going to get a brain transplant, but I changed my mind